Individualized Pelvic Floor Treatment

 -

-Internal examination: The best way to assess the pelvic floor is internally, meaning via the vaginal or rectal canal.
+The best way to assess the pelvic floor is internally, meaning via the vaginal or rectal canal.
 With one gloved finger (no tools), I am able to palpate each pelvic floor muscle individually to determine whether or not there is a dysfunction that needs to be addressed.

 -